Written by: Lydia Garofalo, Programming Manager

 Date: March 25th, 2020

 What’s better than a yummy stew when you’re hunkered down at home?
-This season I wasn’t able to get a buck myself, but I was fortunate enough to have a friend who traded some of their venison stew meat for some of my chicken eggs!
+This season I wasn’t able to get a deer myself, but I was fortunate enough to have a friend who traded some of their venison stew meat for some of my chicken eggs!

 The rest of the ingredients I had on hand in my pantry already and are fairly common or easier to come by.
 The best part of this recipe (besides one pot, and hands-off) is you can swap out ingredients depending on your taste or what you have on hand.